sabrisonmez54/Apple-News-App/README.md

 * `NewsViewModel.swift`: The view model responsible for fetching and managing the news data.
 * `NetworkManager.swift`:  A singleton class for handling network requests and image loading.

-## Getting Started

-1. Clone the repository: `git clone [repository URL]`
-2. Open the project in Xcode.
-3. Obtain an API key from a news API provider (e.g., NewsAPI.org).
-4. Replace `"YOUR_API_KEY"` in `NewsViewModel.swift` with your actual API key.
-5. Build and run the app on a simulator or device.

 ## Future Enhancements

 * Search functionality to filter articles by keywords or topics.